good-ware/js-log/README.md

 ## Unhandled exceptions and Promise rejections

-While a Loggers instance is active, uncaught exceptions and Promise rejections are logged using the category
+While a Loggers instance is active, uncaught exceptions and unhandled Promise rejections are logged using the category
-@log/uncaught.
+@log/unhandled.
 The process is not terminated after logging uncaught exceptions.

 ## Adding stack traces